SAP/e-mobility-charging-stations-simulator/README.md

 That section is overwritten on matching charging station configuration template file changes.

+#### evsesStatus section

+The syntax is similar to charging station configuration template 'Evses' section with some added fields.

+That section is overwritten on matching charging station configuration template file changes.

 #### automaticTransactionGenerator section

 The syntax is similar to the charging station configuration template 'AutomaticTransactionGenerator' section.